cferthorney/medium_publish/README.txt

 -------
 This module allows you to publish/export your content to Medium.com.

 This module can be found on D.O at https://www.drupal.org/project/medium_publish.
 Originally written for D7 by andeersg (@andeersg on Github and D.O)

+Current status: NOT TESTED!
+This will probably (at present) break your D8 site.

 Configuration